ruoshui1314/cmake_c-_demo/README.md

     make

 tips:
-1.How to build with debug and release?
+1. How to build with debug and release?
 - release

 ```